What Is Road Pattern?

 Given below are different types of road patterns:

 - Rectangular or Block Pattern.

 - Minimum travel Pattern

 Let us learn about each of the given road patterns, in detail below:

 1. Rectangular Or Block Pattern:

-In rectangular or block pattern, the whole area is divided into rectangular or block shaped plots.
+In a rectangular or block pattern, the whole area is divided into rectangular or block-shaped plots.
 The roads and streets in block patterns intersect at 90° (right angle).
-The roads in Centre part of the grid are usually wider and their branch roads are relatively narrow in width.
+The roads in the Centre part of the grid are usually wider and their branch roads are relatively narrow in width.

 The rectangular or block pattern of the road is normally considered as unsafe as the vehicles meet in the opposite direction at the intersections.
 The chances of accidents are higher in rectangular or block patterns.